MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Related Work

 \section{Related Work}

-\paragraph{Knowledge-editing Methods} Past works have investigated different approaches in editing LLMs at scale by injecting new knowledge into static model artifacts~\cite{zhu2020modifying,sotoudeh:correcting_dnns,de2021editing,dai2022knowledge,meng2022locating,hase2021language,mitchell2021fast,mitchell2022memory}.
-Some of these approaches include locating and modifying model weights that are responsible for specific concepts~\cite{meng2022locating}, mass editing with multiple layers in parallel~\cite{meng2022mass}, and fast adaptation through a collection of small auxiliary editing networks~\cite{mitchell2021fast}.
-Additionally, there have been studies on incorporating external memory to enhance the model's knowledge without retraining~\cite{mitchell2022memory}.
-Other approaches, such as rule-based editing~\cite{de2021editing}, utilize external knowledge sources to guide the modification of model parameters.
-Systematic internal knowledge tests after the edits are missing for all these methods that are tested only by querying the editing facts and related facts.
+\paragraph{Knowledge-editing methods} Past work has investigated different approaches in editing LLMs at scale by injecting new knowledge into static model artifacts~\cite{zhu2020modifying,sotoudeh:correcting_dnns,dai2022knowledge,hase2021language,zhou2023context,dong2022calibrating,huang2023transformer}.
+Some of these approaches include locating and modifying model weights that are responsible for specific concepts~\cite{meng2022locating,meng2022mass,dai2021knowledge}, and fast adaptation through a small auxiliary editing network~\cite{mitchell2021fast,de2021editing}.
+Recent work edits knowledge representations during decoding procedures of LLMs~\cite{hernandez2023measuring}. \tentative{Our proposed approach {\ours} share a similar spirit with SERAC~\cite{mitchell2022memory} where an explicit memory component is used to maintain all the edited facts.
+Different from SERAC, which trains additional models to incorporate the memory, {\ours} directly uses the base model to self-check whether the model generations need be adjusted.
+This allows {\ours} to be easily applied to black-box LMs without any extra training.}